Find out more & book online at 3btraining.com

 Assessment: You are evaluated on your engagement during the training and your performance on the four core exercises of the course.
 The four exercises include:

-On the last day, you also must present in front of other group members and complete a 25 question examination.
+On the last day, you also must present in front of other group members and complete a multiple-choice examination.

 Enjoyed the course and the delivery from Al the assessor.